The School for Good and Evil: The School for Good & Evil (2013)

 Thus, Sophie must kiss Tedros, who she believes to be her true love, to prove they are in the wrong schools and go home.

-Later in the books Tedros finds out that his true love is Agatha and that Sophie's destiny is to be alone and become the dean for the school of evil.
-She and Agatha work together to court him, with Agatha mogrifying into a cockroach and whispering words to Sophie.
+Sophie and Agatha work together to court him, with Agatha mogrifying (magically turning into an animal) into a cockroach, and whispering words to Sophie.
 Before Tedros is to kiss Sophie and send the two girls home, she rebuts him, as she does not desire a quiet life in Gavaldon.
-Though the two attempt to maintain an Ever/Never relationship, in the Trial by Tail, a violent competition between the two schools, he denies her after she refuses to save him out of selfishness and learning about Agatha's role in their relationship.
-Sophie recognizes that she and Agatha are each in the correct school.
+Though the two attempt to maintain an Ever/Never relationship, in the Trial by Tale, a violent competition between the two schools, Tedros denies Sophie after she refuses to save him out of selfishness and learning about Agatha's role in their relationship.
+Sophie recognizes that she and Agatha are each indeed in the correct school.
 She grows bitter as she learns Agatha is her Nemesis, whom she must kill in her fairy tale to be happy, and who grows stronger as she grows weaker.
-Despondent over the loss of her best friend, Agatha seeks the assistance of Professor Dovey, Cinderella's fairy godmother and Dean of the School for Good, who helps Agatha to see the beauty within herself.
+Despondent over the loss of her best friend, Agatha seeks the assistance of Professor Dovey, Cinderella's fairy godmother aka The Dean of the School for Good, who helps Agatha to see the beauty within herself.

-Sophie begins her final transformation into evil when Tedros asks Agatha to be his princess: she loses - and then forsakes - her perfect beauty and attacks the School for Good.
-During the battle, Sophie learns the School Master is Evil, and the reason Good wins every fairy tale is because the Storian is atoning the School Master for the murder of his brother, who was Good.
-He believes that Sophie is his true love, and her kiss will restore Evil's glory by proving the riddle he provided her with was wrong and thereby achieving "Never After".
+Sophie begins her final transformation into evil when Tedros asks Agatha to be his princess.
+Sophie loses, and then forsakes, her perfect beauty and attacks the School for Good.
+During the battle, Sophie learns the School Master is evil, and the reason Good always wins in every fairy tale is because the Storian is making up for a terrible crime.
+The School Master killed his own brother, who stood for Good, which broke the balance between Good and Evil.
+To repair this, the Storian forces every story to end with Good’s victory.
+He believes that Sophie is his true love, and her kiss will restore Evil's glory by proving the riddle he provided her with was wrong, and thereby achieving "Never After", Evil's version of the famous "Ever After".

 However, Sophie denies him after realizing only hate in his kiss, and sacrifices herself to save Agatha, who kisses her, reviving her.
 The two return home, ending their fairy tale while Tedros is left alone.